strongloop/strongloop.com2/_posts/2019-04-09-march-milestone.md

 ## Community Contributions

-Here is a summary of the contributions from community in March.
+Here is a summary of the contributions from our community in March.
 We appreciate all your attention and help!

 * Added the `PATCH` and `DELETE` method for the `HasOne` relation.
 [Link](https://github.com/strongloop/loopback-next/commit/5936fb9c7224a024f7d406e8f05894cce460a4d4)